 Sundance

-B. Mt.Timpanogos provides the slopes and dramatic backdrop to Sundance.
-The setting sun frames the legend the sleeping Indian maiden in the mountain's distinct profile.
-The resort sits at about the end of her flowing hair.
-The mountain also gave name to the first ski hill here, "Timp Haven"
+B. Mt.Timpanogos provides the dramatic backdrop to Sundance.
+A sun frames the sleeping Indian maiden in the mountain's distinct profile.
+The mountain also gave name to the first ski hill "Timp Haven".

-C. These skis and boards all contain images and awards from Redford's film legacy.
-From left to right: first Oscar for Best Director, film strip for the Sundance Film Festival, three Golden Globes, trains from "Butch Cassidy and the Sundance Kid", second Oscar, more western props from "The Kid", Indian arrows and grizzly bear claws from the blockbuster 1973 movie "Jeremiah Johnson", filmed near the resort and on the far right a BAFTA award for best supporting actor in three 1969 films including ski themed "Downhill Racer".
+C. Skis and boards all contain images and awards from Redford's film legacy.
+Two Oscars, filmstrip for the Sundance Film Festival, three Golden Globes, train from "Butch Cassidy and the Sundance Kid", western props from "The Kid", arrows and bear claws from the blockbuster movie "Jeremiah Johnson", filmed near the resort and a BAFTA award for three 1969 films including ski themed movie "Downhill Racer".

 E. Walking around the resort, you'll cross the North Fork of the Provo River as it weaves it's way through the beautiful and timeless grounds.

-F. I wanted the typography to feel handwritten from an artist's brush.
+F. Typography designed to feel handpainted from an artist's brush.

-G. 1969 marks the year that Redford bought the land for Sundance.
+G. 1969 the year that Redford bought the land for Sundance.